scanback/docs/articles-posts/index.md

 ## Recent

 ### [How Much Can English Cities Afford Football?
 A New Measure Based on Local Consumer Income Distribution](english-football-affordability.md)
 Football club payroll spending is well known.
-But how large is that spending relative to the economic size of the cities that support the clubs?
-Surprisingly, very little has been written about this.
+But how large is that spending relative to the middle class consumer income base of the cities that support the clubs?
+I doubt anyone knows — until now.

 ### [Are We Facing a Strong El Niño?
 The Southern Oscillation Conundrum](southern-oscillation.md)
 El Niño and La Niña are notoriously unpredictable, almost chaotic.
 But a nevertheless new report predicts a strong El Niño starting this northern summer.
 What do I see?